fjoensson/messenger-service/README.md

 * Fetch "according to start and stop index" - unclear if this is related to id:s or not, but since it is mentioned in relation to timestamp I assume it start/end timestamp.

 # Comments
-* Messages may be stored under the user instead of by themselves.
+* Messages may be partitioned by user instead of by themselves.
 Volumes?
-* The implementation of the mock store/db is not production quality...
-* This was pretty fun

 # TODO
 * functinal complete [x]